manuelarend1991-cloud/habittracker/README.md

 # Habit Tracker

-This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile apps.
+This app was built for getting your streaks in focus and aligned with your goals.

-Made with 💙 for creativity.